esphome/esphome-docs/components/display/nextion.rst

 .. warning::

-    If :ref:`uart-hardware_uarts` are not available than inconsistant results can occur.
+    If :ref:`uart-hardware_uarts` are not available than inconsistant results WILL occur.
 Lowering the baud to 9600 baud my help.

 To host the TFT file you can use Home Assistant itself or any other web server.
 HTTPS while always recommened on any network will greatly reduce the upload speed.